nuuuwan/news_lk3_data/README.md

 *2024-03-04 17:54:00* · [`adaderanalk`](https://www.adaderana.lk/news/97729/electricity-tariffs-to-be-reduced-from-midnight-today) · `en`

 The electricity tariffs will be reduced by 21.9% with effect from midnight today (March 04), the Public Utilities Commission of Sri Lanka (PUCSL) announced.

+PUCSL chairman Prof. Manjula Fernando revealed this during a press briefing held in Colombo today (04) to deliver its decision on the electricity tariff reduction proposal mooted recently by the Ceylon Electricity Board (CEB).

+The state-owned electricity supplier had submitted its tariff revision proposal to the commission on February 22, 2024.

+Last month, Minister of Power and Energy Kanchana Wijesekera had informed the parliament that the CEB expects to reduce the rates by at least the same rates and percentages increased in October 2023.

+In October last year, the electricity tariffs were raised by 18% for domestic and religious places of worship, by 12% for industries and hotels and by 24% for government institutions.

 ◼️